-If you wish to participate, in the 2013 Electronics Equipment Disposal the dates are: May 15th and September 18st from 9 am to 1 pm at the Crow Wing County Landfill.
+If you wish to participate, in the 2014 Electronics Equipment Disposal the dates will be set soon, and the hours are from 9 am to 1 pm at the Crow Wing County Landfill.

-The County will utilize Arrow Global Asset Disposition, formerly known as Asset Recovery Corporation.
+The County will utilize Arrow Global Asset Disposition, formally known as Asset Recovery Corporation.
 The cost is \$0.35 per pound processing fee.
 This fee is due within 30 days of receipt of invoice.
 If your business has a large quantity (50 or more units) or high value equipment, they can help you recover resale value.
 To determine prices, please contact Arrow Global Asset Disposition.
 They will not award credit for remarketable equipment without prior arrangements, so call them at least one week before the event.